syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_0/section_3.md

 First, check [[this|dev-platform-build-macos#dependencies]] if you have not got MacPorts installed and pre-configured yet.

-Installation location of MacPorts will be referenced as `${MACPORTS_PREFIX}` in this document, as if you follow the installation instructions above it will be set already correctly independenty of your system.
+The installation location of MacPorts will be referenced as `${MACPORTS_PREFIX}` in this document.
+If you follow the installation instructions above, it will already be set correctly, regardless of your system.
 **Hint**: you can use `export MACPORTS_PREFIX=/opt/local` in your scripts or shell environments to get and reference the actual location of your MacPorts installation
 {: .notice--info}